thunderrabbit/hakyll.robnugen.com/posts/2014/03/04/new-house-in-kawasaki!.md

 Yesterday I went to an electric shop looking for coaxial cable for the TV connection.  (sigh)   They only had 5m max (not nearly far enough to reach the station!!) but I needed 15 meters (routed at right angles along the edges of the room) to reach the spot where Lin wants the TV.
 They said it would take a day at 9800 yen to make.
 Ummmmm no thanks.

-On the way home, I saw an old guy^H^H^H^H^H^H^H elderly gentleman in a shop that looked like my dad's garage.
+On the way home, I saw an ~~old guy~~ elderly gentleman in a shop that looked like my dad's garage.
 I scoped the signs and could read enough to know he was a handyman.
 I was like, "hey, uh, do you happen to have coaxial TV cable?"

 He had to dig around a bit, but the short version is YES, he made 15 meters and gave it to me free.  whoooooo!!!!